Home » Articles » Kids » 6 fun sticks and twigs craft for kids

 Backyard stick teepee

-While your cutting back your garden, and trimming the bushes, keep an eye out for big branches because they make the best teepee!
-Once you have enough, tie them together at the top and wrap a sarong, old sheet or thin blanket around it.
+While you’re cutting back your garden and trimming the bushes, keep an eye out for big branches because they make the best teepee!
+Once you have enough, tie them together at the top and wrap a sarong, old sheet, or thin blanket around it.
 You can use pegs to clip it together.
 Best outdoor cubby ever!
 Hours of fun in the backyard.

 sticks-and-twigs-craft-for-kids-gallery1